 - Keep up with vaccinations.
 Your doctor will keep track of any shots your child receives at well-child visits and recommend changes to the schedule if necessary.

 - Consider annual flu shots.
 At this age, your child can get an annual flu shot, usually given in the fall before the start of flu season.

+- Teach basic hand washing.
 Keep a step stool in front of the sink to make it easier for your child to reach.
 Show them how to build up a lather and wash thoroughly, including the backs of their hands, palms, and between their fingers.
 To make sure they stick with the task long enough (about 20 seconds), sing through “Happy Birthday” twice together as they wash.
-Establish a habit of washing hands before meals and snacks, and after playing outside.
+Establish a habit of washing hands before meals and snacks, and after outside play.